 Mitigating Disaster Risks in the Age of Climate Change

 Emissions control cannot address the consequences of global warming for weather disasters until decades later.
-We model regional-level mitigation or adaptation, which reduces disaster risks to capital stock in the interim.
-Disaster arrivals increase belief regarding the adverse consequences of global warming and mitigation spending.
-Competitive markets underprovide such spending because of externalities.
-Capital taxes to fund mitigation restores first-best.
-We apply our model to country-level mitigation of GDP growth damages from tropical cyclones using flood controls.
-We calibrate it based on historical damage distributions and climate model projections of more frequent major cyclones from global warming.
-One major cyclone arrival significantly increases pessimistic beliefs, leading to higher taxes, lower Tobin's q, and reduced growth.
+We model regional-level mitigation or adaptation, which reduces disaster risks to capital in the interim.
+Mitigation depends on belief regarding the adverse consequences of global warming.
+Pessimism jumps with a disaster and slowly reverts in the absence of arrivals.
+Mitigation spending by firms is less than first-best because of externalities.
+We prove that capital taxes to fund public mitigation, which requires collective action, restores first-best.
+We apply our model to country-level mitigation of major tropical cyclones, using GDP growth damages, government flood-control budgets, and climate-model projections of increasing cyclone frequency.
+For a typical country exposed to cyclones, a disaster arrival not only damages its capital stock, but elevates perceived risks, and as a result has persistent effects on the willingness to pay for mitigation, taxes, the mix of private and public mitigation, Tobin's q, and growth.

 Keywords: Weather Disasters, Growth, Learning, Mitigation, Market Failure, Climate Change